Skip to main content

 • SMO 1: Quality Assurance

 As part of the efforts to support and promote the adoption and implementation of a QA system, MonICPA developed a voluntary QA system for all its members.
 The institute established an Audit Quality Review Team under its Audit Quality Sub-Committee to develop implementation guidelines and published documents to support audit firms and its members with the establishment of internal quality control systems.
-In addition the MonICPA prepared an Audit Quality Review Questionnaire to provide guidance to the quality assurance review team.
+In addition, the MonICPA prepared an Audit Quality Review Questionnaire to provide guidance to the quality assurance review team.

 To assist the work of the other stakeholders involved in QA reviews in the jurisdiction, the MonICPA reports that it translates quality control standards and has signed a memorandum of understanding with the National Audit Office and the Financial Regulatory Commission (FRC) to provide training activities for audit firms performing audits of companies under their supervision.
 Additionally, it states it is participating in a panel with the MoF, the FRC, and the Bank of Mongolia to review the audits of financial statements prepared by insurance companies and non-banking financial institutions.
+There are plans to conduct training on the quality management standards.

 To support its members’ understanding of the requirements and implementation of quality control standards, the MonICPA states that it has developed training activities and workshops for its members who conduct audits and published an annual Audit Quality Review Report which highlights the QA reviews’ findings and common areas of concerns.